rixx/books.rixx.de/data/reviews/robert-a-heinlein/have-space-suit-will-travel/index.md

 travelling with a younger girl for a time – he acknowledges both his protective impulses and that they are not always appropriate, which was funny, charming, and somewhat impressive.

-My next Heinlein will be "The Moon is a Harsh Mistress", which feels less forbidding now that I know that Heinlein is readable.
+My next Heinlein will be "The Moon is a Harsh Mistress", which is less forbidding now that I know that Heinlein is readable.